MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/explorer/index.md

 ---
-title: Explorer
+title: Data Explorer
 author: nathankong-microsoft
-description: Overview for PlayFab Explorer ms.author: nakong ms.date: 09/22/2020
+description: Overview for Data Explorer ms.author: nakong ms.date: 09/22/2020
 ms.topic: article
 ms.prod: playfab
-keywords: playfab, insights, explorer ms.localizationpriority: medium
+keywords: playfab, insights, data explorer ms.localizationpriority: medium
 ---

-# PlayFab Explorer
+# Data Explorer

 ## Overview

-The PlayFab Explorer is the primary window into event data collected by your title and services.
+Data Explorer is the primary window into event data collected by your title and services.
 The data is stored in PlayFab Insights, an in-development offering designed to provide a complete back-end solution for data and analytics.
 For more information on the PlayFab Insights vision and strategy, see our [webinar](https://www.youtube.com/channel/UCaCZHrQg_-qPrYIVsTFuUHg).

-Explorer provides fast indexing and querying on large, diverse data sets.
+This feature provides fast indexing and querying on large, diverse data sets.
 For optimized queries, the engine can query millions of records in a few seconds - a critical capability for games producing high throughput or large volumes of gaming events.

-Explorer has two different querying modes - Basic and Advanced.
-Explorer Basic is designed to let you quickly discover insights in your event data without requiring query language knowledge.
-Explorer Advanced is designed for more complex queries and deeper insights using the [Kusto query language](https://docs.microsoft.com/azure/data-explorer/kusto/query) – a SQL-like language optimized for ad hoc data exploration.
+Data Explorer has two different querying modes - basic and advanced.
+Basic mode is designed to let you quickly discover insights in your event data without requiring query language knowledge.
+Advanced mode is designed for more complex queries and deeper insights using the [Kusto query language](https://docs.microsoft.com/azure/data-explorer/kusto/query) – a SQL-like language optimized for ad hoc data exploration.

 Explorer Advanced uses a simplified SQL-like language that's easy to pick up and learn.
 The [intellisense](https://docs.microsoft.com/azure/data-explorer/write-queries) capabilities make it possible for users of all skill levels to author complex queries and [render](https://docs.microsoft.com/azure/kusto/query/renderoperator) the results in-line.